AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 Save-AzureRmProfile -Path c:\Users\exampleuser\profile\exampleSP.json
 ```

 Open the profile and examine its contents.
 Notice that it contains an access token.
-Instead of manually logging in again, simply load the profile.
+Instead of manually logging in again, load the profile.

 ```powershell
 Select-AzureRmProfile -Path c:\Users\exampleuser\profile\exampleSP.json